YisehakKEK/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents, including hidden files, in a long format 4-listmorefiles
+script that displays current directory contents in long format with user and group IDs displayed numerically and including hidden files
+5-listfilesdigitonly